AbieFund/abie-archive/README.md

 The vote contract is currently under development.

+The contract aims to be replicable and used for any cause.
 Abie Fund community's statement of intent is :

 >We want to fund non-violent actions for peace in Israel-Palestine.

 ## Community

-Feel free to contact me : jb@abie.fund
+Email : team@abie.fund

 Website : [http//abie.fund](http//abie.fund)